Mikmeh01/Rural_Access_Index_Optimization/README.md

 ## Output

-The code exports a shapefile of roads added throughout the process with the corresponding increase of RAI at each iteration
+The code exports a shapefile of roads added throughout the process with the corresponding increase of RAI at each iteration and the cost for upgrading the road (making it all-weather road)

 ## Installation